Pay your rates and FAQs

 Ratepayers receive quarterly rate notices posted to their nominated address.
 If your current postal address is different from the address shown on the rate notice, please use the online Change of Address Application Form — we cannot accept notifications of change of address over the phone.

 Alternately, you can receive your rates by email — sign up at our eNotices Portal.

 Each property falls into one of 4 categories for rating purposes, dependent on the actual use of the property:

 - base amount — a flat amount common to all properties

 - ad valorem component — an amount calculated on the land value of your property.

 More information about land value is available from the NSW Valuer General.

-Higher valuations do not increase total council rate collections as the state government 'pegs' rate rises.
+Higher valuations do not necessarily increase your total rate amount, as the NSW government 'pegs' rate rises.
 New valuations result in some ratepayers paying more while others pay less.

 The size of any change in your rate bill as a result of new valuations will depend on: